centau/vide/docs/tut/crash-course/8-property-binding.md

 the property initially and determine what sources are being depended on.

 This allows you as the programmer to not need to manually update UI as the state of your program changes.
-You just define how the data maps to UI, and Vide's reactive system will automatically update any properties depending on sources that are updated.
+You just define how the data sources map to UI, and Vide's reactive system will automatically update any properties depending on those sources that were updated.

 ## Children Binding

 Children can also be set in a similar manner.
-Sources bound to properties can return an instance or an array of instances.
-Vide will automatically unparent removed instances and parent new instances.
+A source passed as a child (passed with a number key instead of string key) can return an instance or an array of instances.
+Vide will automatically unparent removed instances and parent new instances when that source's stored instances change.

 ```lua
 local items = source {